📝 Seasonality and purchasing · ⏱️ 3 min read

 Using daily patterns for fresh purchasing

-• Monday often 40-60% less than weekends
+• Monday often shows 40-60% less volume than weekends

-• Friday/Saturday usually peak evenings
+• Friday/Saturday usually peak in evenings

 Forecasting with correction factors